aarneranta/gf-math/grammars/v3/README.md

 ![Informath](./informath-dedukti-core.png)

 This directory covers the "formal" and "informal" boxes and "informalization" and "formalization" operations.
-ForTheL+ refers to the GF implementation of ForTheL that adds some extensions and is open for new ones to cover more of mathematical language.
+ForTheL+ refers to the GF implementation of ForTheL that adds some extensions and is open for new ones to cover more of mathematical language.It differs from the original ForTheL in a few ways:

+- **Grammaticality**: ForTheL+ follows the agreement rules of English (and other languages) instead of allowing free variation of e.g. singular and plural forms; this makes it better usable as the target of informalization.
+- **Ambiguity**: ForTheL prevents syntactic ambiguities by means of devices such as brackets.
+ForTheL+ tries to capture all syntactic ambiguities that exist in natural language, and delegates it to the logical framework to resolve them by semantic clues.
+This is in line with the findings in [*The language of Mathematics*](https://link.springer.com/book/10.1007/978-3-642-37012-0) by Mohan Ganesalingam.
+- **LaTeX**: The original ForTheL is plain text, whereas ForTheL+ (like some other later versions of ForTheL) allows the full use of LaTeX similar to usual mathematical documents; this is one of the
+- **Extensions**: ForTheL+ is open for extensions with new forms of expression when encountered in mathematical text.
+Because of the design of Informath, every extension should be equipped with a new semantic rule that converts it to Core.
+- **Omissions**: ForTheL+ is not guaranteed to cover all of the original ForTheL.
+In particular, constructs that differ from grammatical English are usually omitted.
+- **Multilinguality**: ForTheL+ has several concrete syntaxes sharing a common abstract syntax.

 ## The design of Core